And our affairs from England come too late.

 - Follow the Plotted Line: Stoppard has great fun constructing his plot this way: however far off topic they seem to get, Rosencrantz and Guildenstern always find themselves slotted back into Hamlet.

 - Foregone Conclusion: Believe it or not, Rosencrantz and Guildenstern die.
 Or maybe they don't and are in a time loop.
 Or maybe not.
 And in any case, they're only stage deaths... aren't they?

 - "Groundhog Day" Loop: Explicitly invoked at the end.
 Even though Rosencrantz and Guildenstern are dead, they'll return as soon as the messenger calls.
-Unfortunately, Rosencrantz and Guildenstern both suffer from Laser-Guided Amnesia; only the Player has Ripple-Effect-Proof Memory.
+Unfortunately, Rosencrantz and Guildenstern both suffer from Laser-Guided Amnesia; only the Player has Ripple Effect-Proof Memory.
+Only in the movie.

-- Heads or Tails: They periodically flip a coin to make a decision, but it is established early on that the coin always lands heads up, as a symptom of You Can't Fight Fate.
-Until the one time it's tails.
+- Heads or Tails?: They periodically flip coins, but it is established early on that the coins always lands heads up, as a symptom of You Can't Fight Fate.
+Until the one time it lands tails.

 - Laser-Guided Amnesia